-- This case arises from Defendant's deceptive and misleading practices with respect to its marketing and sale of its food products (the "Products" or "Product"). - 2.
-Defendant manufactures, sells, and distributes the Products using a marketing and advertising campaign focused on claims that appeal to health-conscious consumers. - 3.
-Defendant engages in a deceptive marketing campaign to convince consumers that the Products are nutritious and healthful to consume, and are more healthful than similar products. - 4.
-For example, Defendant prominently claims that is "healthier" than competitors on its Product:
+- This case arises from Defendant's deceptive and misleading practices 1. with respect to its marketing and sale of its food products (the "Products" or "Product"). - 2.Defendant manufactures, sells, and distributes the Products using a marketing and advertising campaign focused on claims that appeal to healthconscious consumers. - 3.
+Defendant engages in a deceptive marketing campaign to convince consumers that the Products are nutritious and healthful to consume, and are more healthful than similar products. - For example, Defendant prominently features "EAT GOOD FAT" on its 4.
+Product: